Screw: Lag screw

-Lag screws (US) or coach screws (UK, Australia, and New Zealand) (also referred to as lag bolts or coach bolts, although this is a misnomer) or French wood screw (Scandinavia) are large wood screws.
-Lag screws are used to lag together lumber framing, to lag machinery feet to wood floors, and for other heavy carpentry applications.
+A lag screw (US) or coach screw (UK, Australia, and New Zealand), also called a lag bolt (US and UK) or French wood screw (Scandinavia) is a large wood screw.
+Lag screws are used to lag together (screw together) wooden framing, to lag machinery feet to wood floors, and for other heavy carpentry applications.
 The attributive modifier lag came from an early principal use of such fasteners: the fastening of lags such as barrel staves and other similar parts.
 These fasteners are "screws" according to the Machinery's Handbook criteria, and the obsolescent term "lag bolt" has been replaced by "lag screw" in the Handbook.
 However, based on tradition many tradesmen continue to refer to them as "bolts", because, like head bolts, they are large, with hex or square heads that require a wrench, socket, or specialized bit to turn.

 The head is typically an external hex.
 Metric hex-headed lag screws are covered by DIN 571.
 Inch square-headed and hex-headed lag screws are covered by ASME B18.2.1.
 A typical lag screw can range in diameter from 4 to 20 mm or #10 to 1.25 in (4.83 to 31.75 mm), and lengths from 16 to 200 mm or 1/4 to 6 in or longer, with the coarse threads of a wood-screw or sheet-metal-screw threadform (but larger).
 The materials are usually carbon steel substrate with a coating of zinc galvanization (for corrosion resistance).
 The zinc coating may be bright yellow (electroplated), or dull gray (hot-dip galvanized).